Protecting Applicants and Workers from Illegal Background Checks

 If you think a background check or consumer report has been pulled on your behalf, your employer may have failed to comply with the Fair Credit Reporting Act (also known as FCRA) and you may be entitled to compensation.
 The FCRA protects employees or applicants when employers or potential employers use a third party to conduct a background or credit check.

 We understand that most people are not fully aware of their rights under the FCRA.
-If you contact our offices, we will take the time to clearly and honestly explain your rights, discuss the options you may have available, and guide you through any appropriate legal action.
+Contact our offices and one of our fair credit reporting act lawyers will take the time to clearly and honestly explain your rights, discuss the options you may have available, and guide you through any appropriate legal action.

 Employer Obligations Under the FCRA